ABSTRACT SUBMISSION

 There will be opportunities at the Conference for the presentation of Communications in Poster and Oral format.
 Anyone wishing to present should complete the online submission process as indicated below.
 Delegates may be presenting author on not more than two Communications not more than one of which may be an oral communication.
 They may be co-authors on any number of communications.
 Acceptance of abstracts will be confirmed only if the presenting author has registered to take part in the PROMISE Conference.

-The deadline for submitting Abstracts is the 13th August 2025, but we may consider late submissions.
+The deadline for submitting Abstracts is the 10th July 2026, but we may consider late submissions.
 Please contact william@promiseconference.co.uk with any requests.
 Please do not send any late submissions without prior approval.

 Abstract Format

-The text of the abstract should be in one continuous paragraph.
-The body of the abstract, not including the title and the author details, should not exceed 2000 characters (not including spaces) in length.
-It should NOT contain sub-headings (Introduction, Aim, Results, etc).
 The abstract should be self-contained and should consist of text only.
 It should not contain any figures and tables should be included only if absolutely necessary.
 Abstracts should contain new information, either in the form of original research data or as a novel insight into an established issue.
 Abstracts reporting original research MUST include sufficient data to support any conclusion reached.
 The abstract should present information rather than saying what will be presented, i.e. they should not contain statements such as “Results from a series of interviews and focus groups with athletes will be presented.
 These results will be compared to those obtained from other groups.”
 It is also not satisfactory to simply describe what was found (such as, “the treatment group increased their subjective wellbeing more than the control group”) without including data to support such statements or to only include statistical results (such as, “associations were significant at p < .05”) without specific information on the findings.

 Edited abstracts will be reproduced in the Conference proceedings book.